-Per the Imperial Council and Imperial Court proclamation, no Temple or Court is permitted to begin working with mentees until background checks are on file with Imperial Headquarters.
-Nobles and Daughters are responsible to pay for their own background checks.
+Per the Imperial Council and Imperial Court, no Temple or Court is permitted to begin working with mentees until background checks are on file with Imperial Headquarters.
+Nobles and Daughters are responsible for paying for their background checks.
 The ONLY preferred company for background checks is www.SentryLink.com.
-When submitting background checks, please be sure to include complete contact information so that your reply is not delayed.
+When submitting background checks, please include complete contact information so your reply is not delayed.

-Please be sure that when the background check is submitted, only the last four digits of the Mentoring Program committee members' social security numbers are visible.
+Please be sure that when the background check is submitted, only the last four digits of the committee members' social security numbers are visible.
 No one should provide their full social security number to anyone in the Temple or Court.